 C. people with cognitive disabilities.

-We access digital content so differently now than we did back in 2008 when WCAG 2.0 was initially released.
+- We access digital content so differently now than we did back in 2008 when Web Content Accessibility Guidelines (WCAG) 2.0 was initially released.
 Just think about how frequently we use our mobile phones today; the original iPhone had only been sold in stores for about 18 months when WCAG 2.0 was released.
 The ever-evolving nature of technology and our relationship with it is one of the major driving forces behind the updates.
-While the release of WCAG 2.1 is undoubtedly cause for celebration, the Accessibility Guidelines Working Group at W3C is already working on a new major version of the guidelines (WCAG Silver).
+While the release of WCAG 2.1 is undoubtedly causing for celebration, the Accessibility Guidelines Working Group at W3C is already working on a new major version of the guidelines (WCAG Silver).
 They are also considering releasing a version 2.2 that would provide additional support in the interim.

 For more information on the WCAG 2.1 read the full version available on the W3C website.